-The vision is to build a high quality, permanent, sustainable optometric and ophthalmic eye care clinic which will meet the medical needs of the majority of eye health conditions experienced by the local people to ‘Restore the sight of the blind’ in North Kenya.
+The vision is to build a high quality, permanent, sustainable optometric and ophthalmic eye care clinic which will meet the medical needs of the majority of eye health conditions experienced by the local people to ‘Restore the sight of the blind’ in Central and Northern Kenya.

-Creating fit-for purpose rooms for consultations and treatment, waiting area, secure drug store, office space and toilet facilities
+Creating fit-for purpose consultation and treatment rooms, waiting areas, secure drug store, glasses dispensary, office space and toilet facilities

 Building a new staircase, to enable independent access to the rest of the building

 The total estimated cost to fully refurbish, re-fit, provide furnishings and specialist equipment is £584,400.
 This figure also includes solar panels costing £100,000 that will provide a sustainable and long term electricity supply.
 Building work is planned to begin in 2020 and will take around 10 months to complete.
 To date, £45,500 has been raised.
 It is intended that building work will begin when £250,000 has been raised.